Email Deliverability & Domain Warmup: The Complete Guide

 - Check Google Postmaster daily

-Google Postmaster Tools (Free) — See how Gmail views your domain, spam rate, reputation.
+Google Postmaster Tools (Free).
+See exactly how Gmail views your domain: spam rate, reputation, and more.

-Your ESP Analytics — Open rates, bounces, spam complaints.
+Your ESP Analytics.
+Open rates, bounces, and spam complaints in one place.

 - No warmup required